verrazzano/verrazzano/examples/todo-list/README.md

    ```

 1. Access the ToDo List example application.
-   By defaul, the application is deployed with a host value of `todo.example.com`.
+   By default, the application is deployed with a host value of `todo.example.com`.
    There are several ways to access it:
    * **Using the command line**
      ```
      curl -H "Host: todo.example.com" http://11.22.33.44/todo/
      ```
    * **Local testing with a browser** \
-     Temporarily modify the `/etc/hosts` file (on Mac or Linux)
+     Temporarily, modify the `/etc/hosts` file (on Mac or Linux)
      or `c:\Windows\System32\Drivers\etc\hosts` file (on Windows 10),
      to add an entry mapping `todo.example.com` to the ingress gateway's `EXTERNAL-IP` address.
      For example: